Laser Skin Resurfacing

 What is laser skin resurfacing?

 The laser technique directs short, concentrated pulsating beams of light at irregular skin.
-Laser skin resurfacing removes skin very precisely, layer-by-layer, resulting in fewer problems with hypopigmentation (lightening of skin).
-This popular procedure is known by several other names, including lasabrasion, laser peel, or laser vaporization.
+Laser skin resurfacing removes skin very precisely, layer-by-layer by vaporizing it.
+Lasers remove the outer layer of your skin – the epidermis – and heats the underlying layer, called the dermis.
+The lasers stimulate the growth of new collagen fibers resulting in new skin that is smoother and firmer.
+This popular procedure is known by several other names, including lasabrasion, laser peel or laser vaporization.

 Who is a good candidate for laser skin resurfacing?